cappsool/cappsoolSDK/README.md

-Android integration:
+## Android integration:

-1. Obtain an Integration key from Cappsool
+* Obtain an Integration key from Cappsool
-2. Add cappsool-lite-sdk jar file to your project.
+* Add cappsool-lite-sdk jar file to your project.
-3. In order to initialize the SDK, add the following code to your onCreate function:
+* In order to initialize the SDK, add the following code to your onCreate function:
 ```
 CSAdView myCsAdView = (CSAdView) findViewById(R.id.banner_csadview);
 myCsAdView.setIntegrationKey("<Your integration key>");
 ```
 Note: The <Your integration key> string should be replaced with your own integration key.
 In case if you are going to use a number of ads in the project then you need to pass the integration key one time.

-4. Adding a CSAdView to Your Application

-To add a CSAdView to your Application, simply include the <CSAdView> element in your activity layout.
+* Adding a CSAdView to the application:  simply include the <CSAdView> element in your activity layout.
 For example, here's a layout file in which the CSAdView  fills the ad on the screen:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <LinearLayout